 Treating an infected plant with a fungicide such as Safer® Brand Garden Fungicide is treating a symptom of the bigger problem.
 Keeping the living organism in the soil protected by using organic products is not only good for the global environment; it also helps protect your plants from further outbreaks and other issues like insects.

 Limit Botrytis Blight Outbreaks With These Garden Tips

 Make sure the soil around your plant is properly drained.
 Without proper drainage, your planting area can be a ripe breeding ground for disease organisms.

-Adding organic materials through composting will generate beneficial microorganism activity which fights away disease and other garden problems.
+Adding materials through composting will generate beneficial microorganism activity which fights away disease and other garden problems.